espressif/pytest-embedded/README.md

 >>> pytest
 ```

-## How to write tests with these plugins?
+### How to write tests with these plugins?

+Basically we're following
+the [official documentation](https://docs.pytest.org/en/stable/writing_plugins.html#testing-plugins).
+You could also
-Please refer to the test examples under each plugin
+refer to the tests under each plugin.

 ## Limitations